xdevplatform/5-ways-to-convert-json-to-csv/README.md

 # 5 ways to convert a JSON object to a CSV
 While working with APIs, one often finds themselves needing to convert a JSON object to a CSV.
-These code samples correspond to this [blog post](will_add_link_when_available) will walk you through 5 strategies to turn a JSON response from a request you'll make using the recent search endpoint from v2 of the Twitter API.
+These code samples correspond to this [blog post](will_add_link_when_available) which will walk you through 5 strategies to turn a JSON response from a request you'll make using the recent search endpoint from v2 of the Twitter API.

 ## What you need to get started
 You will need to have an [approved developer account](https://developer.twitter.com/en/apply-for-access), and have activated the [new developer portal experience](https://developer.twitter.com/en/portal/opt-in.html).
 Access is available with active keys and tokens for a developer App that is attached to a [Project](https://developer.twitter.com/en/docs/projects.html) created in the [developer portal](https://developer.twitter.com/en/docs/developer-portal.html).
 You will also need bearer token from your App in the [Twitter developer portal](https://developer.twitter.com/en/docs/developer-portal/overview).